pixelcode009/-Mymlprojects/Machine Learning Gladiator/README.md

 10.Save model for further use.

 In this Python Machine Learning Project, I've demonstrated how to use Scikit-Learn to build and tune a supervised learning model.
-I've been training and tuning a random forest for wine quality based on traits like acidity, residual sugar, and alcohol concentration.

 #### Why Scikit-Learn for machine learning?